van001/lesscode/readme.md

 I will start with frequently used objects and data-structures (categories) that are used in real world to solve many complex business problems.
 Simple object will be String and Container objects will be List and Map.

 #### String (single object)
-String will be used as a single object. e,g,
+String may conatin bunch of characters. e.g,
 ```
 'Neelesh Vaikhary'
 ```

 #### List (container - multiple objects; serially accessible)
-List will be used to contain list of Strings or List itself.
+List may contain list of Strings or List itself.
 ```
 ['My','Name','is','Neelesh Vaikhary']
 ```